tzuan16/BrainTumorClassification/docs/index.md

 Throughout this project, we ran into a few problems and obstacles along the way.
-We were initially running into some size and dimensional input problems using the resnet model, but then, we were getting some CUDA RuntineExceptions where we would run out of memory.
+We were initially running into some size and dimensional input problems using the resnet model, but then, we were getting CUDA RuntimeExceptions where we would run out of memory.
 If we were to keep working on the project in the future, one of the next steps we would take would be to train our model to learn a fourth classification, which would be no tumor.
 The dataset we used only had three classifications (Glicoma,